Picture of the Slightly dusty dual layer DVD disc, showing the gold data side

 Try the Freezing DVD Disc in Another DVD Player

-If it plays fine there, then consider that if the offending DVD player is more than several years old, then it’s probably time for a replacement player, such as the LG BP350 DVD Blu Ray player.
 As mentioned, DVD players do indeed age.
-Their laser light output decreases.
+Their laser light output decreases over time.
 This eventually impairs the player’s ability to read the optical data on the discs.
-With decent sub two-hundred dollar players available these days, it’s senseless to put up with a bothersome skipping DVD player that’s more than five years old, especially if you’ve watched hundreds of movies on it in that time.
+Now you can find decent sub one-hundred dollar players these days.
+Thus it’s senseless to put up with a skipping player that’s more than five years old.

 Replace the DVD Player to Fix a DVD that Skips and Freezes